IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The document does not specify how to map the policy group identifiers to dedicated fields (e.g.,  Group Based Policy (GBP) discussed in {{Section 6.2.3 of ?I-D.ietf-nvo3-encap}}).

-   The YANG data models in this document conform to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.
+   The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

 ## Editorial Note (To be removed by RFC Editor)